1. Local New Year's Eve Traditions

-There are three traditions that are fundamental throughout Spain and thought to bring good luck for the New Year:
+There are three traditions that are fundamental throughout Spain during New Year's Eve, which are thought to bring good luck for the new year:

-- Wear red underwear for good luck
+- Wear red underwear.

 - El Pla: The motto of this restaurant is "Good food and good atmosphere" and nothing could describe it better.

-Time to dance: Clubs and Bars
+4. Time to dance: Clubs and Bars

 Many nightclubs organize special events for the last night of the year.
 Be aware that you might need to book in advance because the clubs get full, plus it's cheaper!